vercel/ai/README.md

-# AI Utils
+# AI Connector

-AI Utils is **a compact library for building edge-rendered AI-powered streaming text and chat UIs**.
+AI Connector is **a compact library for building edge-rendered AI-powered streaming text and chat UIs**.

 ## Features